Mini Hatch: Models

-The vehicles produced during from 2001 until 2006 included four hatchback models (UK and some international markets: Hatch, US: Hardtop, other markets just plain Mini): the standard "Mini One", the diesel-engined "Mini One/D", the sportier "Mini Cooper" and the supercharged "Mini Cooper S"; in 2004, a convertible roof option was added to the Mk I line-up.
+The vehicles produced from 2001 until 2006 included four hatchback models (UK and some international markets: Hatch, US: Hardtop, other markets just plain Mini): the standard "Mini One", the diesel-engined "Mini One/D", the sportier "Mini Cooper" and the supercharged "Mini Cooper S"; in 2004, a convertible roof option was added to the Mk I line-up.
 In November 2006, BMW released a redesigned version of the Mini Hardtop as a 2007 model year vehicle.

 From March 2002, the Mini was exported to Japan and sold at Japanese BMW dealerships as well as Yanase locations.
 The car complied with Japanese Government dimension regulations and the introduction of the Mini coincided with several vehicles in Japan that exhibited a retro look that Japanese car companies were offering.

 The names Cooper and Cooper S are the names used for the sportier version of the classic Mini, which in turn come from the involvement of John Cooper and the Cooper Car Company.
 The Cooper heritage is further emphasised with the John Cooper Works (JCW) range of tuning options.
 The John Cooper Works company also created a higher spec model of the Mini Cooper S, the Mini Cooper S Works.
 It has a higher volume exhaust and air filter, and uprated brakes and suspension, and different 17 in wheels from the S models.

 A race-prepared version, with rear-wheel drive, called the Mini Cooper S3, competed in the Belcar championship from 2002.